Skip to main content

 If you live in certain rooming houses run by Homes Victoria or a registered community housing provider, you may be charged a ‘service charge’ where your usage for the service cannot be accurately measured.
 These operators cannot charge you more than they were charged.
 They must explain also why the service charge goes up or down if it changes.
 Contact us for more information.

-For more information also see the section headed ‘Excessive usage charges’ on our page Utility charges.
+Also see the section headed ‘Excessive usage charges’ on our page about utility charges.
 The page is written for people renting houses or apartments, but the laws on excessive usage charges are the same for rooming houses.

 Overdue rent

-If your rent is 7 days overdue, you can be given a 2-day notice to vacate asking you to move out.
+If your rent is 7 days overdue, the rooming house operator can give you a 2-day notice to vacate asking you to move out.

 You do not necessarily have to move out just because you get a notice to vacate.